xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstracttableofcontentstype/tableofcontents.md

+Collection of nested table of contents data models.

 ## Signature

 ```typescript
 tableOfContents: TableOfContentsDataModel[] | undefined;
 ```

+## Remarks

+Optional array containing nested table of contents elements, part of an exclusive choice with tocSect.
+This allows for recursive table of contents structures to represent complex documentation hierarchies.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>